Julia Schmidt

 NEWS:

-2026–2028: The Gerda Henkel Stiftung has awarded funding for the project "Economies of Trust: A New Digital Infrastructure on the Urban Poor in the Cape Colony," led by researchers Dr. Dries Lyna (Radboud University Nijmegen), Dr. Eva Marie Lehner (University of Bonn), and Dr. Wouter Ryckbosch (Vrije Universiteit Brussel/Ghent University).
-For more information, please visit the project website.
+April 2026: Start of the project "In God we Trust?
+Support Networks of Unmarried Women in Colonial Cape Town," part of the Gerda-Henkel-Project (2026–2028): "Economies of Trust: A New Digital Infrastructure on the Urban Poor in the Cape Colony," led by researchers Dr. Eva Marie Lehner (University of Bonn), Dr. Dries Lyna (Radboud University Nijmegen), and Dr. Wouter Ryckbosch (Vrije Universiteit Brussel/Ghent University), project website.

 Academic Profile